michaelx/code-guide/css-styleguide.md

 There are a few reserved namespaces for classes to provide common and globally-available abstractions.

 - `.u-` for helpers and utilities.
 Utility classes are usually single-purpose and have high priority.
-Things like floating elements, trimming margins, etc.
+Things like floating elements, trimming margins, etc. Don’t overuse them, e.g. if you’ve an utility class to center text, don’t use it as a shortcut to style components.
+Aim for autonomous components that can be understood without having to review the html markup.
 - `._` for hacks.
 Classes with a hack namespace should be used when you need to force a style with `!important` or increasing specificity, should be temporary, and should not be bound onto.
 - `.t-` for theme classes.
 Pages with unique styles or overrides for any objects or components should make use of theme classes.
 - Never reference `.js-` prefixed class names from CSS files. `.js-` are used exclusively from JS files.
 Use `.is-, .has-` for state rules that are shared between CSS and JS, a la [SMACSS](https://smacss.com/book/type-state).